Mel-A-M/adb-converged-db/upload-data/upload-data.md

    ![Bucket Menu](../common-images/object-storage-01.png)

 2. Click **Create Bucket**.
-Be sure you have select the same compartment where you have installed the Database in the previous lab.
+Be sure you have selected the same compartment where you have installed the Database in the previous lab.
 The default compartment is **root**, for the lab purpose, you can use `root`.

    ![bucket Create Button](images/create-bucket-01.png)